dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - _projects_ (optional): List of projects the user belongs to.
 The project name has to be followed by a `:` and either `member` or `admin`.
 This indicates if the new user has admin rights in the given project or is an ordinary user. `myproject:admin` would add the user as admin to the project `myproject`.
 The project defined in the same ontology file can be omitted, so only `:admin` or `:member` is enough.
+Note that in order to give a user `:admin` rights, he also needs to be a `:member` of the project.
     - If _projects_ is omitted, the user won't be part in any project.
 - _status_ (optional): true (default) if the user is active, false if the user is deleted/inactive